flutter/website/src/docs/cookbook/networking/web-sockets.md

   title: Parsing JSON in the background
   path: /docs/cookbook/networking/background-parsing
 next:
-  title: Reading and Writing Files
+  title: Persist data with SQLite
-  path: /docs/cookbook/persistence/reading-writing-files
+  path: /docs/cookbook/persistence/sqlite
 ---

 In addition to normal HTTP requests, you can connect to servers using